 Meet some of the remarkable people who make up our faculty and learn about the diverse paths that have led them to Middlebury.

 Dean of the Faculty

-Dean Faculty Development and Research; Rehnquist Professor of American History and Culture
+Interim Vice President for Academic Affairs, Dean of the Faculty; Dean for Faculty Development and Research; Rehnquist Professor of American History and Culture